jayeshjain88/TV-Icarus/README.md

 * Pre-Cache of some xml files feature (optional).

-See live demo website at [http://tvicarus.com/] (http://tvicarus.com/) (There is no ads included in the actual script, ads are only on demo website.)
+See live demo website at [http://tvicarus.com/] (http://tvicarus.com/)

 ## Quick Start
 1. Download latest version of TV-Icarus from GitHub.